 For those unfamiliar with the title, you command tiny living balls of goo, using them to build structures, bridges, and whatever else you can think of to achieve the end goal: reach the exit.
 This game is insanely popular on iOS, Windows, Mac, Linux, and Wii, and looks absolutely beautiful on Android.
-Take a peek at the trailer:

 If you're tired of Angry Birds (who isn't?) but still enjoy the flick-and-break game mechanics, the allow me to turn your attention to a new game called Princess Punt.
 The name itself is very fitting for the game -- it's weird, quirky, and eye catching.
 It's more than just a kill-things-and-get-stars philosophy, too -- it also brings RPG action to the genre.
 The developer is calling it an action puzzle RPG, which I think is quite fitting.